Mobility has taken the fitness industry by storm.

 Vahva fitness is the brainchild of Finnish duo Samuli and Eero.
 Having backgrounds in martial arts and calisthenics, they’ve developed an approach to fitness very much focused on precise movement and bodyweight training.

-This is a very healthy approach that focuses on performing certain movements correctly, rather than getting a certain number of repetitions in, or training until exaustion.
+This is a very healthy approach that focuses on performing certain movements correctly, rather than getting a certain number of repetitions in, or training until exhaustion.
+It’s always better to do the move right rather than wrong many times risking injury.

-They have a very holistic approach to training of which we are fans of.
+They have a very holistic approach to training of which we are fans.

 The Movement 20XX Program